PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 # Spatial Mapping of Array Data

-Here I map the electrocatalytic activities from over 6000 unique electrode materials to a single figure.
-The pipeline facilitates the interpretation of array-based experiments in my Ph.D. lab.
+Here I map the local activities of electrode array data to a single figure.
+The pipeline facilitates the interpretation of electrocatalytic screening experiments in my Ph.D. lab.

 <br>